dfds/dojo/workshops/Kubernetes/katas/2/kata/README.md

     image: busybox
     command: ['sh', '-c', 'echo Hello Kubernetes! && sleep 3600']
 ```

+Just to explain: <br/>
+`.metadata.name: my-pod` - Instructs k8s to name our pod "my-pod" so we can reference it via kubectl, from other manifests, etc. <br/>
+`.metadata.labels: ` - Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.
+Labels can be used to organize and to select subsets of objects.<br/>

 ### 4. Create a pod from out manifest file
 `kubectl create -f my-pod.yml`